AdarshGouda/RUDRAv1/README.md

    - IMU - MPU6050

-c.
-SLAM layer:
+3. SLAM layer:

-  ·        ROS Melodic as the middleware - Navigation Stack, Rosserial, RPLidar and gmapping
+   - ROS Melodic as the middleware - Navigation Stack, Rosserial, RPLidar and gmapping

-  ·        Jetson Nano operating on Ubuntu 18.04
+   - Jetson Nano operating on Ubuntu 18.04

-  ·        Battery pack for Jetson Nano
+   - Battery pack for Jetson Nano

-d.
-Base Layer:
+4. Base Layer:

-  ·        A suitable microcontroller - Arduino/ Teensy
+   - A suitable microcontroller - Arduino/ Teensy

-  ·        Motor drivers
+   - Motor drivers

-  ·        12v DC motors
+   - 12v DC motors

-  ·        12v Lipo batteries
+   - 12v Lipo batteries

-  ·        PS2 controller for manual control of the robot.
+   - PS2 controller for manual control of the robot.

 RUDRAv1: Concept Validation & Prototype

 I went for a very basic hardware configuration to prove that my planned architecture indeed works and learn from the experience to build a better base mostly using the same sensors used on the prototype.
 Following are the hardware I used to build the Architecture:

-1)     4x 300 rpm 12V motors with encoders
+1. 4x 300 rpm 12V motors with encoders

-2)     Microcontroller
+2. Microcontroller

-  a.
-Arduino Mega connected to Jetson Nano over Rosserial
+   - Arduino Mega connected to Jetson Nano over Rosserial

-  b.
-Sensor Shield connected to Mega – to enable easier connections to motor encoders and sensors.
+   - Sensor Shield connected to Mega – to enable easier connections to motor encoders and sensors.

-3)     Motor Drivers
+3. Motor Drivers

-  a.
-2x L298N Dual H Bridge Motor Driver
+   - 2x L298N Dual H Bridge Motor Driver

-4)     Perception Layer
+4. Perception Layer

-  a.
-RPLidar
+  - RPLidar

-  b.
-MPU6050
+  - MPU6050

 This concept is highly inspired by Sung’s Personal Robotic Companion which is based on similar architecture as I had originally decided to proceed with.
 However, there are several differences and I have written my own source codes for implementation which can be found in my GitHub repository.